Princess Tomato in the Salad Kingdom: Plot

-Taking the role of Sir Cucumber, a knight, the player is assigned by King Broccoli (now deceased) to defeat the evil Minister Pumpkin, who has kidnapped Princess Tomato.
-Early on, Sir Cucumber gains a sidekick, Percy the baby persimmon, who offers advice and helps throughout the quest (and always refers to Sir Cucumber as "Boss").
+In the Salad Kingdom, a peaceful land whose inhabitants are all anthropomorphic foods, the royal advisor Minister Pumpkin stages a coup and kidnaps Princess Tomato, causing her father King Broccoli to die of grief.
+Before his passing, he tasks Sir Cucumber the knight to rescue Tomato, promising him her hand in marriage should he succeed.
+Cucumber agrees and sets out towards the Zucchini Mountains to rescue the princess and stop Pumpkin and his Farmies from taking over the kingdom.
+He is aided along the way by his sidekick, Percy the baby persimmon, and a resistance force led by Tomato's younger brother, Prince Lettuce.

 Gameplay

 Princess Tomato in the Salad Kingdom plays similarly to a text adventure, though due to the NES's lack of a keyboard accessory, the possible commands are represented by buttons which line both sides of the screen.
 The commands are fixed and do not change during gameplay.
 Primarily, the game consists of still screens, with the exception of the "finger wars", mazes and occasional animated character, such as the octoberry and fernbirds.
 Players can issue commands to the game's protagonist.
-While the player may run into difficulty determining which actions will advance the game, the only way to "lose" is by failing to defeat the second-to-last boss, Minister Pumpkin, in a penultimate game of "finger wars".
+While the player may run into difficulty determining which actions will advance the game, the only way to "lose" is by failing to defeat the penultimate boss, Minister Pumpkin, in a game of "finger wars".